schachmat/gotr/README.md

 #libgotr

-libgotr is a library providing a OTR-like encryption scheme for group conversations.
+libgotr is a library providing an [OTR](https://otr.cypherpunks.ca/)-like encryption scheme for group conversations.

 ##Build Dependencies